 Critical facilities used in the Regional Assessments include schools, hospitals, nursing homes, and fire and police stations identified using the USGS National Structures Dataset.
-Local data were substituted for the National Structures Dataset whenever possible; see regional reports for more information (Dobson et al. 2019; Dobson et al. 2020a-d).
+Local data were substituted for the National Structures Dataset whenever possible; see regional reports for more information (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
 It is important to emphasize that these critical facilities provide important services that support the operation of other types of community infrastructure, such as residential, commercial, industrial, and public properties.
 These facilities are often prioritized in disaster planning since they may offer refuge to vulnerable populations.
-See Appendix C.4 for more details on the creation of this input.
+See Appendix C.2 for more details on the creation of this input.